facebookresearch/StarSpace/README.md

       -similarity      takes value in [cosine, dot].
 Whether to use cosine or dot product as similarity function in  hinge loss.
                        It's only effective if hinge loss is used. [cosine] -thread          number of threads [10]
-      -adagrad         whether to use adagrad in training [0]
+      -adagrad         whether to use adagrad in training [1]

     The following arguments are optional:
       -verbose         verbosity level [0]
       -debug           whether it's in debug mode [0]

-Note:
-We use the same implementation of Ngrams for words as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
+Note: We use the same implementation of word n-grams for words as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.